 Nose: clean, medium (+) intensity, youthful, with aromas as they come, of ripe green pepper, fresh cut sweet grass, touch of green apple, a richer warmer hint of stone fruit – apricot skin, hints of sweat and flowering currant leaf, very ripe grapefruit, lemon boiled sweets, ripe pear.

-Palate: dry, medium acidity, medium alcohol, medium body, a low-key grip with a silky texture, medium intensity, with flavours of lemon boiled sweets, grapefruit, hints of green pepper, slightly grassy – like cut green vegetation, a touch of broom, hints of conference pear.
+Palate: dry, medium acidity, medium alcohol, medium body, a low-key grip with a silky texture, medium intensity, with flavours of lemon boiled sweets, grapefruit, hints of green pepper, slightly grassy – like cut green vegetation, a touch of gorse flower (delicate coconut-like), hints of conference pear.
 A medium length, clean with a citrus-cut green vegetation finish with a low-key grip and a slight bitterness on the end.